appcreatorguy/quartz/content/001 bath/CM12004 discrete mathematics & databases/04 - more logic.md

 \end{aligned}$$
 ## reductio ad absurdum
-reductio ad absurdum means "reduction to the absurd" and is used to prove by contradiction. similar to continuous mathematics, we take the negation of some [[proposition]], assume this to be true for the purpose of deriving some contradictory statements, which we can then use to disprove the assumption, leading to the original proposition being proved true.
+reductio ad absurdum means "reduction to the absurd" and is used to prove by contradiction. similar to continuous mathematics, we take the negation of some [[proposition]], assume this to be true for the purpose of deriving some contradictory statements, which we can then use to disprove the assumption, leading to the original proposition being proved true. this is also sometimes called *proof by contradiction*.
 ## direct and inverse theorems
 most mathematical theorems are described as implications (e.g $x\to y$). such implications are called *direct theorem*. direct theorems imply the existence of the *inverse theorem* (e.g $y\to x$).